Campervan toilet options

 Cons of putting a toilet in your campervan

-Space – depending on whether you opt for a Porta Potti style portable toilet in a storage box or a full on shower and toilet cubicle in your van, toilets take up a lot of valuable storage and living space
+Space – depending on whether you opt for a Porta Potti style portable toilet in a storage box or a full on shower and toilet cubicle in your van, a toilet can take up a lot of valuable storage and living space

-Faff of emptying it – this is a biggy.
-If you’re going to commit to a toilet in your van, you will need to regularly find a spot to empty it, which unless you have a composting toilet, will need to be in a designated spot due to the chemicals.
-Often the easiest place to do this is a campsite, which will have a toilet block, perhaps nullifying the need of having your own toilet in the first place
+Faff of emptying it – If you’re going to commit to a toilet in your van, you will need to regularly find a spot to empty it.
+Chemical toilets will need to be emptied in a designated spot due to the chemicals.

 Where do you go to toilet if you don’t have a toilet in your van?

 For when your needs are slightly more solid, you have a couple of options.
-We’ve found that a lot of the time there will just be a public toilet nearby, or we’ll drive past plenty of service stations and supermarkets/McDonalds etc that have a toilet on the way to where we’re going to park up.
-We’ve never really struggled to find a public toilet if we really need one.
+A lot of the time there will just be a public toilet nearby, or you will drive past plenty of service stations and supermarkets/McDonalds etc that have a toilet on the way to where we’re going to park up.

-For when we’re staying off grid for a few days, further away from civilisation, we just have a shovel that we use to dig a hole somewhere out of the way.
+If you’re staying off grid for a few days, further away from civilisation, you should use a shovel to dig a hole somewhere out of the way.
 You will need to make sure that your hole is at least 15cm deep, and at least 50m away from any water source.
 You will also need to ‘pack out’ your toilet paper, which means taking it away with you in a rubbish bag (a sandwich bag that can be sealed works well for this).

 Grab your shovel, and find a secluded spot in the bracken…